ROBelgium/MSNoise/doc/releasenotes/msnoise-1.6.rst

 Comparison with MSNoise 1.2 as published in the SRL article:
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-In the SRL article, we computed the dv/v for the UnderVolc project on a 4vCPU
+In the 2014 SRL article, we computed the dv/v for the UnderVolc project on a
-virtual machine running on a powerfull ESX system.
-For this test, I analyzed
+4vCPU virtual machine running on a powerful ESX system.
+For this test, I
-the same dataset on a 4 year-old 16 CPU blade.
-The timings mentionned below
+analyzed the same data set on a 4 year-old 16 CPU blade.
+The timings
-are then multiplied by 4 to account for the CPU number difference.
+mentioned below are then multiplied by 4 to account for the CPU number
+difference.

 Summing the total time needed, we reach 37 hours for the SRL version, and 12
 hours for MSNoise 1.6.
 The seedup is not fully linear, as the current code